gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 *urem*, not *uremme*."
 She flushed slightly at Thomas's look.

 "Pilot Stone, then.
 They found in a mine.
-It may even be why they started mining in the first place---it spoke to them in their dreams.
+It may even be why they started mining in the first place–it spoke to them in their dreams.
-'The world is broken, free me and we will mend it...'"
-He waved his words away.
+'The world is broken, free me and we will mend it…'"  He waved his words away.
 "After four hundred years of being pushed around, I imagine it was quite seductive."